 Takakkaw translated from Cree loosely means “the magnificent,” and it’s a suitable word for the second-highest waterfall in Canada.
 After a steep drive up a winding road, these falls are only a short hike from the parking lot along a wheelchair accessible path.
 Even though the falls can be seen from far away, up close the spectacular views, magnificent roar and cold mist provide an awe-inspiring sensory experience.
 The road to visit the falls is generally only open from the end of June to mid October and is weather–dependent.

-Nailicho (Virginia Falls) – Nahanni National Park Reserve, NWT
+Nailicho (Virginia Falls) – Nahanni National Park Reserve, Northwest Territories

 Coming in at twice the height of Niagara Falls, this massive waterfall is located on the South Nahanni River in the Northwest Territories.
 Called Nailicho in the South Slavey language, the word means “big river falling”—and it’s an apt description.
 The remote location means it receives only about 1,000 visitors per year who must make their way by either canoe or floatplane.
 Both options allow for beautiful views and vistas with opportunities for wildlife watching.
 (These are the best places for nature watching in Canada.)
 If you do make it up to visit the falls, take the time to explore the rest of the Nahanni National Park Reserve, which has been recently expanded and is now roughly the size of Haiti.

-Niagara Falls are Canada’s most famous falls—and understandably so.
+Niagara Falls are the most famous waterfalls in Canada—and understandably so.
 Actually made up of three different falls, the aptly named Horseshoe Falls is the only one located on the Canadian side.
 Easily accessible and awe-inspiring, Horseshoe Falls is the most powerful in North America.
 Receding glaciers formed the falls thousands of years ago and the beautiful green colour is due to dissolved salts and finely ground rock.
 Multiple viewing options are available including the Hornblower boat cruise which replaced the Maid of Mist tour boat, which operated from 1846-2013 and was North America’s oldest tourist attraction.
 In 2007, the base of the falls was used to portray “World’s End” in the movie Pirates of the Caribbean: At World’s End.
 Get to know 10 more movies filmed in Canada.

 Located just outside of Quebec City, these magnificent falls are actually higher than Niagara Falls.
 A suspension bridge over the crest of the falls allows for multiple views of the tumbling torrent, the St. Lawrence River and even as far as Île d’Orléans.
 (Check out the most beautiful bridges in Canada.)
 A funicular is available to transport you from the top to the bottom (or vice versa), and for those a little more energetic there is a wooden staircase.
 The waterfalls are accessible year round, and in the winter the spray freezes to create a layer of flowing ice, which is climbed by only the bravest souls.

-Bridal Veil Falls – Bridal Veil Falls Provincial Park, B.C.
+Bridal Veil Falls – Bridal Veil Falls Provincial Park, British Columbia

 Nicknamed “Niagara of the North,” this magnificent waterfall is located 30 kilometres west of Thunder Bay on the Kaministiquia River.
 Ojibwe for “waterfall over a cliff,” Kakabeka Falls are easily accessible with numerous trails and a platform that wraps around the top.
 Plunging 40 metres (making it the second highest waterfall in Ontario), the tumbling waters descend into a gorge that has been carved out of Precambrian shield.
 Along with being home to some of the oldest fossils in the world, the spot is also one of the traditional fur trade routes of the Voyageurs.